Kammok Kuhli Pro Shelter

 - Stakes are not included

-Bottom line: This model generally costs about half of what the highest-level hammock tarps cost, but its intelligent design and durable, waterproof composition allow it to compete with the big boys.
+Bottom-Line: This tarp generally costs about half of what the highest-level hammock tarps cost, but its intelligent design and durable, waterproof composition allow it to compete with the big boys.

 Kammok Kuhli Pro Shelter

 If a Swiss Army knife were a tarp, it would be the hexagonal Kammok Kuhli Pro Shelter.
-With eight connection points, this tarp can be folded and deployed into dozens of different configurations.
+With eight connection points, this model can be folded and deployed into dozens of different configurations.

-Composed of Patagium 15D diamond ripstop nylon and coated with 1,200 mm silicone and polyurethane, this tarp provides superior waterproofing and durability.
+Composed of Patagium 15D diamond ripstop nylon and coated with 1,200 mm silicone and polyurethane, this rainfly for hammocks provides superior waterproofing and durability.

 Fully deployed, the Kammok Kuhli stretches out to 11 ft. x 7 ft.
 4 in., so it is large enough for any sized hammock and can be easily redeployed to shelter any other portion of camp.

-The tarp weighs only 10 oz. alone and 20 oz. with stuff sack, four stakes, and eight guy-lines (all included).
-Combined with the durability of the ripstop nylon, this low weight makes this tarp appealing to backpackers and average campers alike.
+This hammock cover weighs only 10 oz. alone and 20 oz. with stuff sack, four stakes, and eight guy-lines (all included).
+Combined with the durability of the ripstop nylon, this low weight makes this hammock fly appealing to backpackers and average campers alike.

 - Extremely lightweight (10 oz.)